VibroAxe/openhab2-evohome/addons/binding/org.openhab.binding.evohome/README.md

 ### Heating zone

 The heating zone thing represents the evohome heating zone.
 It displays the current temperature, the temperature set point and the status of the set point.
+It also allows you to permanently override the current temperature set point as well as canceling any active overrides.

 ## Discovery